ameksike/ksmf-skeleton-web-angular/README.md

 # ksmf-skeleton-web-angular
 Template to create Web application based on Angular easily.
+This project implements an example where three main entities are managed: Users, Tags and Comments.

 ## Run demo
 - npm run client:watch